0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/Deployment-resources/Readme.md

 ```

 **And we see there is one `Deployment` resource called `nginx`, with `3/3 ready pods` and `3 up-to-date pods`.
 As Deployment resources manage multiple versions, `"UP-TO-DATE" signifies whether the latest Deployment resource has rolled out successfully`.**

+As we know Deployment resources create ReplicaSet resources in the background, let’s get the
+ReplicaSet resources using the following command: